-Yes, it’s a true story, but I’ve changed it a bit to protect the innocent.
-Which isn’t all that big a deal because the teacher in this story did a really good job of using his Reflective Function.
-(If you don’t know what RF is, click here.)
-And it’s a story that will sound familiar to many, many teachers.
+A teacher reflects on a student's bad behavior and successfully defuses himself and the student.
+Yes, it's a true story, but I've changed it a bit to protect the innocent.
+Which isn't all that big a deal because the teacher in this story did a really good job of using his Reflective Function.
+(If you don't know what RF is, click here.)
+And it's a story that will sound familiar to many, many teachers.

 So here it is: